blabla1337/skf-flask/skf/markdown/code_examples/asp/7-code_example--X_Path_Query--.md

 				inputvalidation validate = new inputvalidation();

-				//Here we put the variable in our inputvalidation method in order to prevent untrusted userinput from parsing
+				//Here we put the variable in our inputvalidation method in order to prevent untrustworthy userinput from parsing
-				//NOTE: logging and countering is also done in your validation method if (validate.validateInput(Convert.ToString(employeeID), "nummeric", "x-path input validation", "HIGH") == false) { continueFunction = false; }
+				//NOTE: logging and countering is also done in your validation method if (validate.validateInput(Convert.ToString(employeeID), "numeric", "x-path input validation", "HIGH") == false) { continueFunction = false; }

 				//Only if our validation function returned true we put the userinput in the function